2023 big game hunting forecast

 BEAR and COUGAR

 The bear outlook is fair to good for the north coast (Saddle Mt., Wilson, western Trask).
 While cougar densities are generally lower than other coastal units, bear densities are moderate and both species tend to increase from north to south and from east to west, with the highest densities in the southwestern portion of the Trask WMU.
-This year’s berry crops appear to be fair and blackberries appear to be strong, so bears will most likely be out in open areas such as clear-cuts during the early part of the season.
+This year's berry crops were much better than last year's with blackberries starting to come on strong now, so bears will most likely be out in open areas such as clear-cuts during the early part of the season.

 During the midday hours, predator calling can be very productive, and is best done with a calling partner to maximize calling effort and detection of bears and cougars as they approach the area.

-Recommended units to hunt cougars are the Stott Mtn., Alsea and Siuslaw in particular, west of Dallas, west of Dawson, and south and west of Philomath.
+Recommended units to hunt cougars are the Stott Mtn., Alsea, and Siuslaw in particular, west of Dallas, west of Dawson, and south and west of Philomath.
 As with bears, predator calling is by far the most effective way to harvest a cougar other than spotting one while hunting deer or elk.
-Most cougars are harvested by hunters during the deer and elk hunting seasons so don’t forget to purchase and carry a cougar tag.
+Most cougars are harvested by hunters during the deer and elk hunting seasons so do not forget to purchase and carry a cougar tag.

-Scappoose, Eastern Trask, North Willamette, North Santiam wildlife management units
+Scappoose, Eastern Trask, North Willamette, North Santiam WMUs

-Earlier hunting seasons such as archery and potentially the Willamette Unit 600 series hunt are going to have more closures and variability in place than later seasons.
-Hunters are reminded to contact local timber companies to obtain updated access information and check the Oregon Dept. of Forestry’s website for fire restrictions and closures.
+Fire danger remains elevated to a level that many private industrial timber companies will be closed to public access during the opening weeks of archery season.
+Hunters are reminded to contact local timber companies to obtain updated access information and check the Oregon Dept. of Forestry's website for fire restrictions and closures.
 State and federal lands typically remain open during the archery season and provide the primary hunting opportunities.

 Some areas with good habitat include the upper portions of the Yamhill and Tualatin Rivers, Trask Mountain, Barney Reservoir, Pumpkinseed Mt., Green Top, and Willamina Creek.